IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Relative_paths.md

 ```

 From the present current working directory, we would like to see what is inside a sub-directory called `test`.
-To represent the current working directory, we need the symbol `.` (point).
+To represent the current working directory, we need the symbol `.` (dot).
 The relative path to the `test` sub-directory is `./test`.

 ```bash